chunk should go here.

 View results of detailed error logging

 Web site log files include formatting functionality for viewing Detailed Error logging results.
-Use a web browser to open any .htm files saved to the /LogFiles/DetailedErrors/ folder:
+Use a web browser to open any .htm file saved to the /LogFiles/DetailedErrors/ folder:

 View results of failed request tracing

 Web site log files provide formatting functionality for viewing failed request tracing results.
-Use a web browser to open any .xml files saved to the /LogFiles/W3SVC#########/ folder:
+Use a web browser to open any .xml file saved to the /LogFiles/W3SVC#########/ folder:

 Failed request tracing for web site is based upon the failed request tracing functionality available with IIS 7.5.

 Web site logs record all HTTP transactions using the W3C extended log file format and are saved to the /LogFiles/http/RawLogs/ folder.
 Web site logs can be analyzed using using Log Parser 2.2: